- SEO Strategies for Ecommerce Websites in 2018

 A keyword matrix is basically a way to dig through all your keywords and organize your spreadsheet to quickly determine the best possible keywords to use on each of your pages.
 It’s based on KD, search volume and search intent (what people are looking for when they make a particular search).

-Enough about finding keywords… let’s talk about how to use them!
+Enough about finding keywords for your ecommerce website… let’s talk about how to use them!

 Once you know the right keywords to target, it’s time to put that information to action.